BlueWitherer/ModDevBranding/about.md

 ---

 ## About
-This mod adds a branding image from the main developer of a mod or the mod itself onto its information popup.
+This mod adds a snazzy branding image from the main developer of a mod or the mod itself onto its information popup.

 ---